Kenneth Binmoeller: Education and training

 Binmoeller studied Medicine at the Albert Ludwigs University and graduated in 1983 before he attended medical school at the University of Freiburg in Germany and then at the University of Bern in Switzerland.
 He completed his Residency in Internal Medicine at the Baylor College of Medicine in Houston, Texas, and followed his residency by working as an attending physician in Honokaa, Hawaii while at Hamakua Medical Center, Honokaa Hospital.
 Binmoeller then completed a Fellowship in Gastroenterology at the Oregon Health & Science University in Portland.
 Having completed his fellowship, Binmoeller joined the University Hospital (Hôpital Cimiez) at Cimiez in Nice, France.

-In 1991, Binmoeller was recruited by and mentored under Dr. Nib Soehendra, known for numerous contributions as a pioneer in the field of therapeutic endoscopy, while at the University Hospital Eppendorf in Hamburg.Binmoeller served as Deputy Director and Senior Consultant in the Department of Endoscopic Surgery.
+In 1991, Binmoeller was recruited by and mentored under Dr. Nib Soehendra, known for numerous contributions as a pioneer in the field of therapeutic endoscopy, while at the University Hospital Eppendorf in Hamburg.
+Binmoeller served as Deputy Director and Senior Consultant in the Department of Endoscopic Surgery.

 Career

-Binmoeller relocated to the back to the United States after seven years in Hamburg, taking the position of Director of Endoscopy at the University of California at San Diego (UCSD) while holding a joint appointment as Associate Professor of Medicine and Science.
+Binmoeller relocated back to the United States after seven years in Hamburg, taking the position of Director of Endoscopy at the University of California at San Diego (UCSD) while holding a joint appointment as Associate Professor of Medicine and Science.
 Binmoeller is certified in gastroenterology and internal medicine by the American Board of Internal Medicine.

 He has been certified to practice in the states of: